Bill McCartney: Head coach at Colorado

-Beyond coaching

-In 1990, while he was head football coach at Colorado, McCartney founded a Christian men's group, Promise Keepers.
+Ministry

+In 1990, while he was head football coach at Colorado, McCartney founded a nonpartisan Christian men's group, Promise Keepers.
+He was concerned that men were falling away from Christianity and eroding the foundation of the American family.
+The all-male gatherings hosted by the group often drew crowds in the tens of thousands.
+In 1997, at the height of the movement's popularity, approximately half a million men came to the National Mall for an assembly of the group.
+At the time, it was described as "one of the fastest-growing religious revivals in American history."
+However, only months later, the organization collapsed financially and laid off its entire staff.

 He later resigned as the head of Promise Keepers and founded another organization, The Road to Jerusalem.
 In September 2008, McCartney rejoined Promise Keepers as CEO and chairman of the board.
-He serves on the board of directors of the Equip Foundation, Gospel to the Unreached Millions, and Concerts of Prayer International.
-McCartney was on the forefront to support Amendment 2 to the Colorado Constitution, which denied the designation of homosexuals as a "protected class."
-His public appearance in the facilities of CU to support the Amendment caused an outcry among students of CU.
+He served on the board of directors of the Equip Foundation, Gospel to the Unreached Millions, and Concerts of Prayer International.

+McCartney was on the forefront to support the 1992 Amendment 2 to the Colorado Constitution, which prevented the passage of anti-discrimination laws giving protected status to gays, lesbians, or bisexuals.
+His public appearance in the facilities of CU to support the Amendment, during which he referred to homosexuality as "an abomination against almighty God," caused an outcry among students of CU.
 The Amendment was found unconstitutional by the Supreme Court.

-McCartney is the author of five books: From Ashes to Glory (1995), Sold Out (1997), Sold Out Two-Gether (1999), co-authored with his wife, Lyndi McCartney, Blind Spots: What You Don't See May Be Keeping Your Church From Greatness (2003), and Two Minute Warning: Why It's Time to Honor Jewish People Before the Clock Runs Out (2009) with Aaron Fruh.
+McCartney was the author of five books: From Ashes to Glory (1995), Sold Out (1997), Sold Out Two-Gether (1999), co-authored with his wife, Lyndi McCartney, Blind Spots: What You Don't See May Be Keeping Your Church From Greatness (2003), and Two Minute Warning: Why It's Time to Honor Jewish People Before the Clock Runs Out (2009) with Aaron Fruh.

 Honors

 McCartney won a number of national coaching awards in 1989, including the Eddie Robinson Coach of the Year award, the Walter Camp Coach of the Year Award and the Paul "Bear" Bryant Award.
 Three times, in 1985, 1989, and 1990, he was named the Big Eight Coach of the Year.
 McCartney was inducted into the Orange Bowl Hall of Fame in 1996 and the Colorado Sports Hall of Fame in 1999.

-McCartney has been honored with a number of additional personal awards including: the Impact America Award from Point Loma College in 1995, the Spectrum Award from Sports Spectrum magazine in 1995, ABC News Person of the Week on February 16, 1996, Layperson of the Year from the National Association of Evangelicals in 1996, the Fire-Setters Award from Revival Fires Ministries in 1997, the Evangelist Philip Award from the National Association of United Methodist Evangelists in 1999, and the Humanitarian of the Year from the Syl Morgan Smith Colorado Gospel Music Academy in 1999.
+McCartney was honored with a number of additional personal awards including: the Impact America Award from Point Loma College in 1995, the Spectrum Award from Sports Spectrum magazine in 1995, ABC News Person of the Week on February 16, 1996, Layperson of the Year from the National Association of Evangelicals in 1996, the Fire-Setters Award from Revival Fires Ministries in 1997, the Evangelist Philip Award from the National Association of United Methodist Evangelists in 1999, and the Humanitarian of the Year from the Syl Morgan Smith Colorado Gospel Music Academy in 1999.